trayldev/structure-todo-list-project/README.md

 }
 ```

 What is this doing?
-Essentially, our `constructor` set's our component's state with an empty object called list.
+Essentially, our `constructor` sets our component's state with an empty object called list.
 Then our `componentDidMount()` makes a request to our server asking for the the JSON object that the `/list` API endpoint returns.
 Finally, our render function displays some basic HTML.
-It also uses that `Object.keys()` function to get a list of keys in our list object (the ids of all the list items) and uses the `map` function to loop through those keys and return a `CheckBoxItem` for each key.
+It also uses the `Object.keys()` function to get a list of keys in our list object (the ids of all the list items) and uses the `map` function to loop through those keys and return a `CheckBoxItem` for each key.
 We will create the CheckBoxItem component next.
 Notice that we pass the title, checked status, and id value as props down to our `CheckBoxItem`.
 The `key` word is used whenever we map through a list so the browser can differentiate between items in lists (helpful for browser accessibility tools like page readers).

 Next, let's create a component called CheckBoxItem.
 This will be a checkbox displayed next to a title for each todo item.